Choi Young-jae: 2013–2020: Debut and solo activities

-2021–present: Departure from JYPE, Midnight Sun and solo debut
+2021–2022: Departure from JYPE, Midnight Sun and solo debut

 Following the expiration of his contract with JYP Entertainment, he signed an exclusive contract with Sublime Artist Agency on 20 January 2021.

 On 9 March 2021, it was announced that Choi had joined the cast of Midnight Sun, a musical adaptation of Japanese movie A Song to the Sun, in the leading role of Ha-ram.
 Midnight Sun was performed from 1 May until 25 July at the Kwanglim Arts Center.
 He starred in 22 out of 95 shows.
 Two of the songs, "Meet Me When the Sun Goes Down" and "Good-bye Days", were also released as singles by each main actor: Choi's version of "Meet Me When the Sun Goes Down" was released on 9 April as part 1 of the musical's soundtrack, while his collaboration with Lovelyz' Kei on "Good-bye Days", on 7 June.

 On 1 April, it was confirmed that Choi was selected as campaign artist for Levi's Red alongside Lim Na-young.
 On 20 April, he took part in Levi's 501® Day Music Concert, where he performed self-written song "Lonely", Sole's "Ride" and Christopher's "Bad".

 On 7 May, he released the soundtrack "Pop Star" for the web series So I Married the Anti-fan.

 On 5 October, he made his solo debut with his first extended play, Colors from Ars, and its title track "Vibin".
 Six days later, he released a fall-winter clothes collection in collaboration with Korean casual brand Plac.
 He then performed at K-pop cheering concert, We All Are One 2021 to overcome COVID-19 on 31 October.

 In November, he was confirmed to play his first lead role, Kim Seung-hyu, in the upcoming Cine de Rama rom-com web series Love & Wish, based on the webtoon of the same name.
-Love & Wish was released through domestic and overseas OTT platforms between December 24 and 25 along with the original soundtrack, for which Choi sang "Day by Day".
+Love & Wish was released through domestic and overseas OTT platforms between 24 and 25 December along with the original soundtrack, for which Choi sang "Day by Day".

 On 15 December, he released the digital single "Walk With Me".

-On 21 June 2022, he released his second extended play, Sugar, which debuted at #5 on the Circle Chart.
+On 28 March 2022, Choi became the new fixed DJ of MBC Radio's Best Friend.
+On 21 June, he released his second extended play, Sugar, which debuted at #5 on the Circle Chart.
 Between 23 July and 7 August, Choi held the Sugar mini concert tour in Manila, Singapore and Bangkok.
 On 6 August 2022, he was awarded the Best Asia Artist and Actor Award at Ganesha Awards, as well as being appointed Ambassador of Cultural Friendship and Tourism Promotion to ASEAN.
 In October 2022, as part of a collaborative project with Esquire Korea and casual fashion brand Covernat, Choi and Yerin released the digital single "Colors".
 Part of the profits was donated to patients of Lou Gehrig's disease.

-On 12 March 2023 he released the digital single "Errr Day".